-$\ast\,$ This value is default and can be modified by WSW16, selector 7.
+^{} This value is default and can be modified by WSW16, selector 7.

-Error Code (Hex) Symptom Probable Cause Solution A4 Not used.
-A5 FAX scanning failure (1st time).
+Error Code (Hex) Symptom Probable Cause Solution A5 The white level data is not compensated properly (1st time).
 CIS defective White reference film stained in the scanner cover Replace the scanner cover (scanner unit).
-A6 FAX scanning failure (retry).
-Dealers the second DCD Main PCB defective Replace the main PCB.
+A6 The white level data is not compensated properly (retry).
+Main PCB defective Replace the main PCB.
 A7 Mismatch between the type of the CIS mounted and EEPROM data.
-Scanner cover containing the improper CIS type mounted at repair.
-Check the CIS type mounted and enter the new CIS type into the EEPROM with Function code 59 in the maintenance mode.
-(Refer to Chapter 9, Section 9.1.4.19.)
+Scanner cover containing the improper CIS type mounted at repair Check the CIS type mounted and enter the new CIS type into the EEPROM with Function code 59 in the maintenance mode.
+(Refer to Chapter 9, Section 9.4.17.)
 A8 Color parameter matching error.
 (Used for monitoring bugs at the factory.)
 Install the latest firmware.
 A9-AE Not used.
-AF CIS positioning error.
+AF The CIS unit does not travel to the specified position.
 CIS flat cable broken or not connected properly Correct the cable connection.Replace the scanner cover (scanner unit).
 CIS motor harness not connected properly Correct the harness connection.
-CIS motor defective Replace the scanner cover CIS drive unit defective (scanner unit).
-CIS defective Main PCB defective Replace the main PCB.
-B0-BC Not used.
-B9 Light intensity error of the LED array (Exceeding the upper limit) CIS defective Replace the scanner cover (scanner unit) Main PCB defective Replace the main PCB.
+CIS motor defective Replace the scanner cover (scanner unit).
+CIS drive unit defective CIS defective Main PCB defective Replace the main PCB.
+B0-B8 Not used.
+B9 Light intensity error of the LED array.
+(Exceeding the upper limit) CIS defective Replace the scanner cover (scanner unit).
+Main PCB defective Replace the main PCB.
+BA-BC Not used.
 BD Black level data error.
 CIS defective Replace the scanner cover (scanner unit).
 Main PCB defective Replace the main PCB.